oVirt/ovirt-site/source/feature/cpu-host-support.html.md

 Since with host-passthrough gives the host cpu-capabilities to the VM's CPU, migration can not happen to different CPU-models.
 This could still be acceptable if all the hosts are all uniform in the cluster.

 *   engine modifications:
-    -   add configuration value AllowMigrateCPUHost (defaults to false)
     -   modify VmStatic, add useHostCpuFlags boolean property
         -   database schema modification in tables, views and stored procedures
         -   DAO modifications
-    -   modify the Add/Edit VM dialog, add 'use host cpu flags' checkbox - if AllowMigrateCPUHost is false, then it should be enabled only when Vm is pinned to host
+    -   modify the Add/Edit VM dialog, add 'use host cpu flags' checkbox - it should be enabled only when Vm is pinned to host

 ![](Hostcpumockup.png "Hostcpumockup.png")